-Titan’s VIP door-to-door travel service collects you from home, for your journey to Newcastle where our staff will greet you and assist with embarking Balmoral (3T+) in readiness for an evening sailing.
+Titan’s VIP door-to-door travel service collects you from home for your journey to Dover.
+Embark Boudicca (3T+) in preparation for a late afternoon sailing.

 Day 2 - At sea

 As we sail towards Sweden, you’re free to do as much (or as little) as you wish.
 Maybe start your day off with a brisk walk around the deck.
 Or opt for a yoga class.
 Spend the afternoon learning a craft, or perfecting your golf swing.
 After your choice of dinner, you can catch a show or dance into the night.

 Day 3 - Gothenburg, Sweden

 We arrive late morning in Sweden’s second city.
 Perhaps wander the cobbled streets of Haga, the city’s oldest district.
 You’ll find plenty of cafés serving coffee and warm kanelbullar (cinnamon buns - the perfect autumn treat), as well as traditional wooden houses.
 Museum-wise, you could marvel at the original Viking longship in the Museum of Gothenburg, or view Rembrandt and Picasso masterpieces in the Konstmuseum.

 Two free days as we continue our cruise.
 Enjoy a hearty breakfast then take your pick from the variety of activities on board.
 Show off your general knowledge in an afternoon or evening quiz.
 Try your hand at bridge, bingo or deck quoits.
 Or indulge in a traditional afternoon tea to while away your time.
 Top off the day with a sumptuous dinner or a simple tasty buffet.